Hundreds of workers will be given the opportunity to learn new skills and earn formal qualifications as part of the WestConnex project.

-A purpose-built WestConnex Training Academy will deliver 500 apprenticeships/traineeships to workers, in partnership with providers such as TAFE NSW.
+A purpose-built WestConnex training academy will deliver training to more than 1500 workers, including 400 apprentices and trainees, during construction of the project, in partnership with providers such as TAFE NSW.

 “The infrastructure boom is about much more than new roads, rail, hospitals and schools – it’s creating new job opportunities right across NSW,” Mr Baird said.

 “Initiatives like this will provide a fresh start for so many people, giving them an opportunity to secure a job and learn new qualifications while helping deliver projects of long-term benefit to our state.”